Fiksi.

-Fiksi. (sometimes stylized as fiksi.; English: Fiction.), is a 2008 Indonesian thriller - the directorial debut of Mouly Surya.
-The film follows Alisha, a young woman who leaves her mansion and moves into a modest apartment, where she encounters eccentric neighbors whose stories she gradually weaves into her obsessive fantasies.
-Surya has described Fiksi. as an "adult re-invention of Alice in Wonderland" with the character of Alisha being an inverted version of Alice.
+Fiksi. (sometimes stylized as fiksi.; English: Fiction) is a 2008 Indonesian thriller film and the directorial debut of Mouly Surya.
+The film follows Alisha, a young woman who leaves her family mansion and moves into a modest apartment, where she encounters eccentric neighbours whose stories she gradually weaves into her obsessive fantasies.
+Surya has described Fiksi. as an "adult re-invention" of Alice in Wonderland, with the character of Alisha presented as an inverted version of Alice.

-The film stars Ladya Cheryl in the role of Alisha, for which she received a Best Actress nomination at the 28th Citra Awards.
-Surya won the Citra Award for Best Director, becoming the first and—as of 2020—the only woman to ever win the honor.
+The film stars Ladya Cheryl as Alisha, a performance for which she received a nomination for Best Actress at the 28th Citra Awards.
+Surya won the Citra Award for Best Director, becoming the first—and, as of 2020, the only—woman to receive the award.

 Synopsis

-Alisha (Ladya Cheryl) never felt at ease in her spacious, modern home.
-One day, she met Bari (Donny Alamsyah) who introduced her to the meaning of love.
+Alisha (Ladya Cheryl) feels uncomfortable in her spacious, modern home.
+One day, she meets Bari (Donny Alamsyah), who introduces her to the experience of love.